pittar-sandbox/cost-management-demo/README.md

   username: <your Red Hat password>
 ```

 Of course, substitute your own Red Hat username and password.
-This file is specifically added to the `.gitignore` file to make sure you dont' accidentally commit this to your own git repository.
+This file is specifically added to the `.gitignore` file to make sure you don't accidentally commit this to your own git repository.

 ## Install the Cost Management Metrics Operator